kwpid/lim-rblx/replit.md

 ### Technical Implementations
 -   `RemoteEvents` and `RemoteFunctions` are used for client-server communication.
+-   ItemDatabase loads asynchronously (non-blocking) to ensure RemoteEvents are created immediately on server startup.
+-   Roll handler includes readiness check with graceful 30-second timeout if ItemDatabase is slow to load.
 -   Roblox `InsertService` is used for equipping items.
 -   Roblox `MarketplaceService` checks Fast Roll gamepass ownership.
 -   DataStore operations include error logging and validation.